DAVID and ME* – Two Photographers in Israel

 Program and reception: Sunday May 7th, 2023

-A Gladwyne resident, Alvin Gilens’ West Coast roots are evident in this conceptual photographer’s strong sense of light and imagery.
+Alvin Gilens A Gladwyne resident, Alvin Gilens’ West Coast roots are evident in this conceptual photographer’s strong sense of light and imagery.
 The drama of black and white is especially suited to his documentary work, eloquent landscapes and intimate portraits.
 In 1984, Mr. Gilens was honored with a solo exhibition of his Holocaust-related imagery at Yad Vashem, Israel’s Holocaust Memorial Museum, the first American photographer to be exhibited there.
-His many solo exhibitions include London’s Imperial War Museum, the Urania Institute in Berlin, the United States Congress, the State Jewish Museum of Prague, the University of Alabama, Villanova University, The Deutser Gallery in Houston, Tel Aviv’s Lavan Gallery, and the Los Angeles Museum of the Holocaust.
-Mr. Gilens’ work is in public and private collections throughout the world.

 *Although Al knows that grammatically, the title should read, “David and I”, he has exercised artistic license, preferring ME to I.